Big-Life-Lab/PHES-ODM/site/analyte.md

 Aggregations and units are described as sets that reference a list of the specific aggressions and units for the analyte.

 - _Aggregate set_ (aggregateSetID): a reference to a list of aggregations for the analyte.
+An aggregate set is list of 'aggregations', as defined in WWMeasure_aggregations in`variableCategories.
+Aggregrations would would be refactored into a new table `aggregations.csv`.

 - _Unit set_ (unitSetID): a reference to a list of units for the analyte.
+An aggregate set is list of 'aggregations', as defined in WWMeasure_aggregations in`variableCategories.
+Aggregrations would would be refactored into a new table `aggregations.csv`.

 There are three attributes to describe the status and province of the analyte: analyte status, first release and last updated.